sjirwin/fun-with-microcontrollers/slides.md

 - Using API provided by https://sunrise-sunset.org/
   - They have a simple, free REST API
   - Usage limited to "reasonable volume"
+    - We only need the data once per day and when the device starts up
   - **They require that you show attribution to them with a link to their site**

 ------